luchko/latticegraph_designer/README.rst

         If ``pathToYourLatticeGraphFile.xml`` is not provided program will load a default example.
         You can open a lattice graph file later.

-6. Optionally you can lock your tool's link on the launcher for quick access.
+6. Optionally you can lock a tool's link on the launcher for quick access.

 Running from source